BUYING A HANDGUN

 License Unit with a marriage Certificate or legal court documents verifying the change.

 Should you change the address listed on your license you must come to the Pistol License Bureau no later than

 ten days after the change becomes effective.
 If you move to a different county within NY State, you must make

 arrangements to have your pistol license records transferred by contacting the Ulster County Clerk's

 LOST OR MUTILATED LICENSE

-notify the Pistol License Unit and complete a request for a
+If your license becomes mutilated or lost, you must notify the Pistol License Unit and complete a request for a

 TO PICK UP A HANDGUN